MapsPeople/docs/src/android/v3/getting-started-on-directions.md

     </mi-tab-panel>
 </mi-tabs>

-When the Route is generated, the `onResultListener` in the first example will be called, and if the route could be generated, it will call the `renderRoute` method for which we'll now implement the rendering logic inside.
+When the Route is generated, the `onResultListener` in the first example will be called, and if the Route could be generated, it will call the `renderRoute` method for which we'll now implement the rendering logic inside.

 First, we'll create a method to create and setup a `MPDirectionsRenderer` and keep a global reference to the created object.
-When that is created inside the `renderRoute` method, we will set the Route on the `MPDirectionsRenderer`object with the method `setRoute(route)`.
-After that, we will set the Route leg index to `0` which will start animating the Route.
+When that is created inside the `renderRoute` method, we will set the Route on the `MPDirectionsRenderer` object with the method `setRoute(route)`.
+After that, we will set the Route Leg index to `0` which will start animating the Route.

-We will also create an action on the onLegSelectedListener for `MPDirectionsRenderer`.
+We will also create an action on the `onLegSelectedListener` for `MPDirectionsRenderer`.
 This listener is called when a user clicks on the marker at the end of a rendered Leg.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>